pvcraven/web-development-class/source/tutorials/aws/aws.rst

 * At this point, you have a copy of the project under your name.
   You will need to "clone" the new fork that you created.
 Clone it into a new empty folder.
 Do not clone it into your copy of the original project.
 * Use SourceTree to select the branch that you want to work on.
+It will default to the ``master`` branch if you don't specify one.
 * We will assume you have a directory structure created something like the image below.
 If not, adjust it now.
 The most common issue I've run into would be people who have a ``public html`` folder instead of a ``public_html`` folder.